nicholaswmin/nicholaswmin/README.md

 > is a single-file static-site generator in 150 lines of [ruby][ruby]

->
-> It's paramount design goal is to be **simple**, as in:
+> It's distinguishing characteristic is the unconventional idea
-> simple to understand, modify, install, use, extend & so on...
+> of primariy emphasizing *simplicity*, even more so than *program correctness*.
+> read more: [The New Jersey style/Worse is Better][njs]

-Instead of going through a complex process of installing `X`/`Y` framework:
+Instead of going through a process of installing `X`/`Y` framework on your system,

-- create a repository
+it inverts the process by including the "framework" within the site it publishes.

-- copy this single-file "framework" into it
+- create a repo & drop `nix.rb` into it
-- run `ruby nix.rb --init`
+- run `nix.rb --init`
-- add posts & pages [gh-markdown][mdown]
+- add posts & pages as [markdown][gfm]
 - `git push`

-which publishes automatically on [Github Pages][gh-pages].
+... which publishes automatically on [Github Pages][gh-pages].

-Anyone with access to the reposiniitory can then publish effortlessly by cloning the repository, without going through complex setup instruction.
+anyone with repository access can edit/publish the site by simply cloning the repo,

-**rationale:** This POC is based on the unconventional [New Jersey][njs] school of thought,
-which posits that simplicity of design, architecture and implementation is not
-only equally important but *even more important* than correctness.

-Therefore its intentionally feature-poor & uncomplicated;
+add/edit posts and re-pushing to `main`.

 ```bash
 Usage: nix [options]